-On May 19, 2020, Granite announced the acceptance by the Toronto Stock Exchange ("TSX") of Granite's Notice of Intention to Make a Normal Course Issuer Bid ("NCIB").
-Pursuant to the NCIB, Granite proposes to purchase through the facilities of the TSX and any alternative trading system in Canada, from time to time and if considered advisable, up to an aggregate of 5,344,576 of Granite's issued and outstanding stapled units.
-The NCIB commenced on May 21, 2020 and will conclude on the earlier of the date on which purchases under the bid have been completed and May 20, 2021.
-Pursuant to the policies of the TSX, daily purchases made by Granite through the TSX may not exceed 58,842 stapled units, subject to certain exceptions.
+On May 19, 2021, Granite announced the acceptance by the Toronto Stock Exchange ("TSX") of Granite's Notice of Intention to Make a Normal Course Issuer Bid ("NCIB").
+Pursuant to the NCIB, Granite proposes to purchase through the facilities of the TSX and any alternative trading system in Canada, from time to time and if considered advisable, up to an aggregate of 6,154,057 of Granite's issued and outstanding stapled units.
+The NCIB commenced on May 21, 2021 and will conclude on the earlier of the date on which purchases under the bid have been completed and May 20, 2022.
+Pursuant to the policies of the TSX, daily purchases made by Granite through the TSX may not exceed 46,074 stapled units, subject to certain exceptions.
 Granite had entered into an automatic securities purchase plan with a broker in order to facilitate repurchases of the stapled units under the NCIB during specified blackout periods.
-Pursuant to a previous notice of intention to conduct a NCIB, Granite received approval from the TSX to purchase stapled units for the period May 21, 2019 to May 20, 2020.
+Pursuant to a previous notice of intention to conduct a NCIB, Granite received approval from the TSX to purchase stapled units for the period May 21, 2020 to May 20, 2021.

-During the year ended December 31, 2020, Granite repurchased 490,952 stapled units (2019 -700 stapled units) at an average stapled unit cost of \$50.95 for total consideration of \$25.0 million (2019 - less than \$0.1 million).
-The difference between the repurchase price and the average cost of the stapled units of \$1.3 million (2019 - less than \$0.1 million) was recorded to contributed surplus.
+During the year ended December 31, 2021, there were no stapled unit repurchases under the NCIB.
+During the year ended December 31, 2020, Granite repurchased 490,952 stapled units at an average stapled unit cost of \$50.95 for total consideration of \$25.0 million.
+The difference between the repurchase price and the average cost of the stapled units of \$1.3 million was recorded to contributed surplus.